PSSRA/pssra.github.io/content/join/bylaws.md

 # ARTICLE EIGHT: INOPERABLE CLAUSE {#8}

-In the event that the Chapter is rendered nonfunctional due to consistent lack of quorum or the consistent absence of leadership, any member of the CCC may invoke the deratification procedure of the Chapter's charter with a one month waiting period and all reasonable effort will be taken to notify current members that the Chapter will be doing so.
+In the event that the Chapter is rendered nonfunctional due to consistent lack of quorum or the consistent absence of leadership, any member of the CCC may invoke the deratification procedure of the Chapter's charter with a one month waiting period and all reasonable effort will be taken to notify current members and local comrades that the Chapter will be doing so.

 # ARTICLE NINE: RATIFICATION {#9}